wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/picking.md

 # Particle Picking in Chimera

-In this section, we will pick spheres in UCSF Chimera using Kun Qu’s Pick Particle plugin ([link](https://www.biochem.mpg.de/7940000/Pick-Particle)).
+In this section, we will pick spheres in UCSF Chimera using Kun Qu’s [Pick Particle](https://www.biochem.mpg.de/7940000/Pick-Particle) plugin.
 We will then update these metadata on the tomolist and generate a STOPGAP motivelist of these particles.
-We will then visualize the particle positions in UCSF Chimera using Kun Qu’s Place Object plugin ([link](https://www.biochem.mpg.de/7939908/Place-Object)).
+We will then visualize the particle positions in UCSF Chimera using Kun Qu’s [Place Object](https://www.biochem.mpg.de/7939908/Place-Object) plugin.

 ## Picking Spheres

 In Chimera, we will pick centers using Volume Tracer and set radii for each sphere using the Pick Particle tool.
 The plugins mentioned above are not standard in Chimera, but we have them installed in a custom Chimera installation.
 Open a terminal and run `chimera2` to access this installation.

-1. Open the bin 8 tomogram.
+1. The bin8 tomogram should be saved in `tomo/novactf_bin8/`.
-It should be saved in `tomo/novactf_bin8/`.
+Open it in Chimera.
 Chimera may open the tomogram as an isosurface volume.
 If so, visualize it as planes (select Features > Planes, click "One," and use the slider) and set the appropriate levels on the histogram.
 You may want to play around in the Chimera viewer to get familiar with the functions of all three mouse buttons in panning, zooming, moving planes, etc.